Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

+We note that the acquisition of statistics-induced entanglement is both {\it instantaneous} and {\it non-local}.
+It is acquired immediately when two identical particles braid each other, even at a distance.
+By these features it is universal.
+By contrast, the Coulomb interaction contribution to the entanglement requires the two particles to directly interact with each other, and depends on the strength and duration of this interaction, hence it is non-universal.
+This non-universal influence from interaction becomes dominant in the measured noise (Figs.~\ref{fig:experiment}B and ~\ref{fig:experiment}C), but is negligible in our constructed EP, $\mathcal{P}_\text{E}$.

-Turning now to the technicalities of our study, the theoretical derivation of the explicit forms of the EP and SEE (see Methods) employs, respectively, the Keldysh technique~[\citen{LevitovReznikovPRB04}] and an extended version of the approach of Ref.~[\citen{KlichLevitovPRL09}] [see equation~\eqref{eq:ee}].
-The actual measurements were carried out in a Hong-Ou-Mandel (HOM) configuration~[\citen{HongOuMadelPRL87}], fabricated in a 2DEG tuned to the integer quantum Hall (IQH) regime.
-Two highly diluted (via weak partitioning in two outer QPCs) edge modes were let to `collide' at a center-QPC, and current fluctuations (shot noise) of two scattered diluted beams (Fig.~\ref{fig:model}) were measured.
-While the definitions of the EP and SEE are not restricted to a specific range of parameters, expressing SEE in terms of the measured EP is possible only within the limit of highly diluted impinging current beams [equation~\eqref{eq:tilde_se}].
+Turning now to the technicalities of our study, the theoretical derivation of the explicit forms of the EP and SEE (see Methods) employs, respectively, the Keldysh technique~\cite{LevitovReznikovPRB04} and an extended version of the approach of Ref.~\cite{KlichLevitovPRL09} [see Eq.~\eqref{eq:ee}].
+The actual measurements were carried out in an HOM configuration~\cite{HongOuMadelPRL87}, fabricated in a two-dimensional electron gas (2DEG) tuned to the integer quantum Hall (IQH) regime.
+Two highly diluted (via weak partitioning in two outer QPCs) edge modes were let to ``collide'' at a center-QPC, and current fluctuations (shot noise) of two scattered diluted beams (Fig.~\ref{fig:model}) were measured.
+While the definitions of the EP and SEE are not restricted to a specific range of parameters, expressing SEE in terms of the measured EP is possible only within the limit of highly diluted impinging current beams [Eq.~\eqref{eq:tilde_se}].
 As will be shown, the theoretical prediction agrees very well with the experimental data.